Lenny Marietta, OH

 - Thermal drone search conducted Sunday evening, April 26, in partnership with MOV Drone Workz

-- Public alert issued through the PSA Mid-Ohio Valley Facebook page on April 26 with daily morning updates following
+- Public alert issued through the PSA Mid-Ohio Valley Facebook page on April 26 with daily morning and evening updates

 - Centralized PSA tip line operating 24/7 at 740-206-8831

-- Search zone expanded throughout Marietta and surrounding neighborhoods after the trap visit was not repeated
+- Search zone expanded throughout Marietta and surrounding neighborhoods after the Monday night trap visit was not repeated

 Anonymous Tip Line